 I go to one job with a crew and get them started, and then to another job with the next crew and get them started.
 I have to make sure that everyone has the proper materials and that they know what they're doing.
 I dig with the crews, which is very vigorous work because it's hand-digging.
 We don't want to ruin any landscaping and have to replace it.
-Patios and sidewalks have to be excavated to a total depth of nine inch-
+Patios and sidewalks have to be excavated to a total depth of nine inches.

 After everyone is set, I go back to the office and organize the delivery of the bricks.
 Sometimes we pick them up, and sometimes they're delivered directly to the job.
+After that I go back "I found a Bowman milk bottle from the early 1900s. . . .
+I save all the interesting things I find."

-After that I go back out and check on everyone again.
+out and check on everyone again.